urgdog/anchoraccord/about.md

 **Gregory C. Ross**
 Infrastructure and networking specialist with two decades of experience.
-Built and led critical systems teams at nation-wide ISPs (Internet Service Providers) supporting real-time network operations across hundreds of thousands of devices and millions of subscribers.
+Built and led critical systems teams at national ISPs (Internet Service Providers) supporting real-time network operations across hundreds of thousands of devices and millions of subscribers.

+Infrastructure strategist.
+Automation obsessive.
-Infrastructure strategist, automation obsessive, deeply allergic to performative ops.
+Deeply allergic to performative ops.

 Thinks in wires, writes in Python, and prefers systems that explain themselves.